Remarks on modernity, mobility, nomadism and the arts

 23. (Recently, Ronne Heartfield has exposed similar views on the changing canon in relation to publication and public education).

-The funeral bells of the late myth of the Center are now heard more frequently, as are the welcome songs of those new codes of openness and difference, greeting the rediscovering of a diversified world of cultures, centers, truths.
+The funeral bells of the late myth of the Centre are now heard more frequently, as are the welcome songs of those new codes of openness and difference, greeting the rediscovering of a diversified world of cultures, centres, truths.
 The production of meaning seems to have definitely shifted to peripheral authorities, creative individuals and marginal groups.

-And the British philosopher Michael Dummet is even doubting the philosophical assumption of a center, describing his procedure by the image of the Labyrinth with its many dead-ends and the chance to maybe discover new unexpected ways.
-13
+And the British philosopher Michael Dummet is even doubting the philosophical assumption of a centre, describing his procedure by the image of the Labyrinth with its many dead-ends and the chance to maybe discover new unexpected ways.13

 25. Are there ways to still seize the unique opportunities of the open Berlin situation?